Grippy98/CY8KIT-Nixie/README.md

 This is my first ever project using a Cypress Microcontroller.
 It's the result of only about 4 hours of development from never having touched the device to getting the following demo.

-It's a clock driver for Old Soviet IN-12 Nxie Tubes.
+It's a clock driver for Old Soviet IN-12 Nixie Tubes.

 ![alt text](https://github.com/Grippy98/CY8KIT-Nixie/blob/master/images/clock.jpg "The clock")